Karl Bolle (flying ace)

-Rittmeister Carl Bolle (also as Karl Bolle), PlM, MMC, HOH, IC (20 June 1893 – 9 October 1955), was a fighter ace with 36 aerial victories during World War I. He became a Jagdstaffel commander during that war, and an advisor to the Luftwaffe during World War II.
+Rittmeister Carl Bolle (also as Karl Bolle) (20 June 1893 – 9 October 1955) was a German fighter ace with 36 aerial victories during World War I and a recipient of the Order Pour le Mérite, Prussia's highest award for bravery.
+He became a Jagdstaffel commander during that war, and an advisor to the Luftwaffe during World War II.

 Life before flying

 Karl Bolle was born in Berlin on 20 June 1893, to a family owning a well-known dairy.
 He studied economics at The University of Oxford in 1912, and was also well known for his athletic prowess, playing ice hockey while there.

 He returned home to Germany to enlist as a leutnant (lieutenant) in the 7th (Magdeburg) Cuirassiers "von Seydlitz" Regiment in 1913 as a one-year volunteer.
 At the start of World War I his regiment served on the Western Front, fighting in Belgium and the First Battle of the Marne.
 It was then transferred to the Eastern Front; Bolle seeing action in Poland and in Courland in Latvia.
 By the end of 1915, Bolle had won an award for bravery, the Iron Cross, Second Class and transferred to the Luftstreitkräfte.